 On Point, WBUR: How We Grieve January 2, 2015 (episode)

 GriefNet: An internet community of people dealing with grief, death, and loss

 Actively Moving Forward (AMF): College students supporting one another in grieving theillness or death of a loved one

 GriefShare.org: A website that provides listings of local grief support groups

 The Dougy Center: The national center for grieving children and families

 Center for Loss and Life Transition: Articles and book excerpts

-Hold the Door for Others: A detailed PDF workbook on “Finding Your Way Through Loss and Sudden Adversity”
+Hold the Door for Others (PDF): A detailed workbook on “Finding Your Way Through Loss and Sudden Adversity”